Frequently Asked Questions

 What exactly does "all-age" mean?

-What if I'm under eighteen?
+What if I'm under 18?

 How can I maintain a busy schedule and still participate?

-We understand the importance of career, school and family in everyone's life.
+We understand the importance of career, school, and family in everyone's life.
 We have crafted our schedule of rehearsals, performances, and tours to be almost exclusively "weekends only".
-Our rehearsals are held on Saturdays once a month during the winter months, twice a month during the spring, and may be held on consecutive weekends immediately prior to a tour.
+Our rehearsals are held on Saturdays once or twice a month during the winter months, twice a month during the spring, and may be held on consecutive weekends immediately prior to a tour.
 Our tours usually involve holiday weekends such as the July 4th and Labor Day weekends, with a day extra to accommodate travel time.

 When can I join?